OpenSeizureDetector/openseizuredetector.github.io/pages-developer/code_structure/garmin_watch_app.md

 The repository [README file](https://github.com/OpenSeizureDetector/Garmin_SD/blob/master/README.md) includes build instructions - I recommend using the Visual Studio Code method rather than the command line.

+The 'develop' branch includes a new 'Dev Container' which is a build environment which contains the Garmin SDK and watch simulators and should allow you to compile and test the app without much configuration - we would appreciate feedback on whether this is true or not so we can update the devcontainer or documentation to make it easier for future developers.

 ## Code Structure
 ### Source Code
 The MonkeyC source files are in the [source](https://github.com/OpenSeizureDetector/Garmin_SD/tree/master/source) folder.